 A sustainable future requires a healthy planet and a society with socio-economic cohesion.
 That sustainable future, offers decent and meaningful work to all, with equal opportunities in an inclusive society.
 In order to realise this sustainable future, individuals and (public) organisations should take ESG (environmental, social & governance) aspects into account when making decisions.
 Sustainability will take a central place in an organisation's strategy, it will be a guideline for transformation and they will report on it and provide assurance.

 The United Nations Sustainable Development Goals (SDGs) help organisations give substance to sustainability.
 By focusing on specific SDGs your organisation can make the most impact, and contribute to solving global problems around poverty, health, inequality, climate change, peace and justice.
 Connecting SDGs to your strategy is also positive for your organisation.
 It reduces your risks, lowers your costs, increases confidence in your organisation and potentially leads to more growth.
 Organisations that link SDGs to their strategy speak the same language worldwide, can more easily benchmark themselves and form partnerships.

-To remain successful in a sustainable future, organisations incorporate ESG factors in strategy, transformation, reporting and assurance.
-These organisations have a clear picture of sustainability risks and opportunities and act accordingly, both internally and in the value chain.
-In doing so, these organisations play an important role in achieving the SDGs.
-There are five ESG themes that your organisation needs to address in order to remain successful in a sustainable future:
+To remain successful in a sustainable future, it is important for organisations to embed ESG (environment, social and governance) factors into their strategy, transformation, reporting and assurance.
+Companies that do so have a clearer view of sustainability risks and opportunities and act accordingly, both internally and in the value chain.
+This gives them an edge over competitors.

 Double interview Mijntje Lückeratth-Roover, professor of Corporate Governance, and millennial expert Talitha Muusse.
 They are very much on the same wavelength when it comes to sustainable development.
 Now is the time for change.